AdamPietrzyk/SQL-Projects/Blood Donation Project - DB creation, queries, analysis/README.md

 The dashboard clearly shows that when considering the above filters, 37 males have donated blood (blood type 0+), which accounts for 29% of the total.
 Among these males, 24 individuals donated blood at Institution_B, while 13 individuals donated blood at Institution_A.

+## Summary
+The project I have completed is relatively simple yet interesting.
+Regarding possible future steps, I would like to develop a basic web application using Python that will serve as a convenient interface for interacting with this database.